Medica Customer service: (952) 945-8000 or 1-800-952-3455

 - The prescription drug co-payments are as follows:

 - Tier 1 is the lowest copayment option.
 Most generic drugs will be included in this tier.
-It is possible that in the future selected brand-name drugs will be included as well.

 - Tier 2 is a higher copayment option.
 Many brand-name drugs are covered in this tier.
 Choose a drug from this category if an appropriate alternative for your condition is not available in Tier 1.